- Boards & Commissions

 The Planning Board has approval authority over proposed development applications in East Brunswick.
 The Board is established and governed by the Municipal Land Use Law and Township Ordinances.

 The Board consists of nine voting members and two alternates appointed by the Mayor.
 The Board Attorney is present at all action meetings to furnish advice as needed and to ensure that all legal requirements are met.
 The recording secretary prepares verbatim minutes of all action meetings.
 The Department of Planning and Engineering provides staff support.

 Planning Board Schedule

-The Board holds public hearings on the first and third Wednesdays of each month at 8 p.m. in the Municipal Building.
+The Board holds public hearings on the second and fourth Wednesdays of each month at 7:30 p.m. in the Municipal Building.
 All meetings are open to the public except for executive session sessions.